Week 2: The Economy Matters

 These graphs above help visualize the positive correlation between the incumbent party vote share and GDP growth, as well as the negative correlation between the incumbent party vote share and unemployment rate in the second quarter of the election year.
 The two-party presidential popular vote share is predicted to be 48.46%, with a 95% confident that the predicted vote share is between 42.94% and 51.57%.

 However, the model’s effectiveness is limited.
-The low R-squared value of 0.1314 indicates that only about 13.14% of the variation in the incumbent vote share is explained by these economic indicators.
+The mean-squared value of 13.14 indicates that the average difference between my prediction and true vote share in this case would be around 3.63 percentage points.
 Similarly, both the Leave-One-Out Cross-Validation error and the 1000-Fold Cross-Validation error are 27.11, indicating an average prediction error of over 27.11 percentage points, which is relatively high, given that vote shares range from 0 to 100.
 These evaluation metrics reveal that while the economic indicators used matter, they do not capture the full picture.
 Other factors—such as social, political, or dynamics of political campaign—might play a larger role in determining election outcomes.

 Referring to the residuals plot above, the model underestimates the vote share when the actual vote share is low and overestimates it when the actual vote share is high.
 This implies that the relationship between the economic indicators and vote share is more complex than the model can account for.